 I should feel at home here.
 Theres a sense of quiet, comfort, oneness with nature.
 It's a conservation area.
 But I look around and feel there is something odd, something off.
-Around me are minor woodlands, wetland sloughs, old agricultural fields, but much of it was recently industrial and waste areas.
-Some new, but struggling, trees grow.
+Around me are minor woodlands, wetland sloughs, old agricultural fields, much of it recently industrial and waste areas.
+Some new but struggling trees grow.
 Brush and light vegetation cover the surface with a visual membrane.
-But even this admittedly luscious covering fails to effectuate a sense of continuity that I expect.
-The thin ground cover is easily scrapped away with a finger, a stick or scarred by a truck tire.
-Rocks are often not rocks, but broken pieces of concrete, chips of marble slabs from kitchens and structural elements of buildings destroyed, dumped here, and now moved again.
+Yet even this luscious covering fails to effectuate a sense of continuity that I would expect.
+The thin ground cover is easily scrapped away with a finger, a stick.
+Easily scarred by a truck tire.
+Rocks are often not rocks, but broken pieces of concrete, chips of marble slabs from kitchens and structural elements of urban buildings destroyed, dumped here, and now moved again.

-Lying low and flat, just a few feet above sea level at it's highest points, the island’s most distant industrial areas, still active, are within sight.
-The surface under my feet is a deep and lush green.
+Lying low and flat, just a few feet above sea level at it's highest point, the island’s most distant industrial areas, still active, are within sight.
+The surface under my feet, a deep and lush green.
 Yet even light walking can now leave a track of damage.
 Feelings of peace and calmness are undone by a single downward glance.